 1. What’s on your mind?

-The author starts with this kick-starter question which will lead to a deeper exploration of the challenges and goals.
-During challenging times, it is a question that helps to shift the focus from the challenges to the person dealing with the challenges.
+The author starts with this kick-starter question which will lead to a deeper exploration of challenges and goals.
+During challenging times, it is a question that helps to shift the focus from the challenges themselves to the person dealing with the challenges.

 While explaining the concept, the author says, “So there are three different facets of that we can look at: the project side – any challenges around the actual content.
 The people side — any issues with the team members/colleagues/clients.
 And patterns — if there’s a way that you’re getting in your own way, and not showing up in the best possible way.
 Where should we start?”

 The first question is not enough to dig deeper into the problems and challenges.
 In a coach-client relationship, the first question is hardly enough for the client to give the right answers.
 Hence the next question is very important, as per the author.
 This question helps to dig deeper and helps the person set a pattern of inquiry.
 It also lets the coach have some time to figure out the situation.

 3. What’s the real challenge here for you?

 Within the first three questions, the focus of the coach/leader will shift to the real challenge rather than the first challenge that comes up.
 This question helps to bring the focus back to the person and encourages them to focus on one thing and figure out the effect it has on them.

 4. What do you want?

 Here is a quote from the author which explains the fourth question -‘Suppose that tonight, while you’re sleeping, a miracle happens.
 When you get up in the morning tomorrow, how will you know that things have suddenly got better?’